nadeld/nadeld.github.io/_posts/2017-03-29-piracyinterview.md

 5)What do you pirate?

 He pirates video games such as Call of Duty, movies, programming files, money generators, and cheat engines/bots.
+Many college students pirate textbooks since textbooks can be very expensive.
+Last semester, I had some classes where textbooks cost me $250.
+The Book Industry Study Group conducted a survey from a group of 1,600 college students and about 25% responded saying that they or someone they knew illegally downloaded textbooks (Cushing).

 6)Why would you hack and not play the game legit?